MorrisMA/M16C5x/README.md

 Data2MEM tool to insert modified program contents into the affected Block RAMs using MEM files dereived from standard MPLAB outputs.
 Tutorial on this subject is being prepared and will be released on an associated Wiki soon.

+###Release 2.3

+Updated the soft-core microcomputer.
+Fixed the UART clock, Clk_UART, to twice the input frequency.
+This means that the UART operates with a fixed reference frequency unlike Release 2.2 where Clk_UART was set to the system clock frequency.
+Also added asynchronous resets to several register in the UART so that the would simulate correcly with ISim.